 6. Do you offer any package deal if I sign up for both a Referee and Judging Course?

 7. Is your course recognized by all State/Province Athletic Commissions?

 COMMAND is an ABC (Associations of Boxing Commissions) Nationally Recognized Training and Certification Schooling Program for Mixed Martial Arts Referees and Judges.
 While each State/Province has their own set of rules and standards, the COMMAND course is well known by most commissions and in some cases a mandatory course for their officials.
-Several Commissions and associations have hosted COMMAND courses including the ABC, California, Kansas, Missouri, Utah, Winnipeg, Vancouver, Edmonton and River Cree.
+Several Commissions and associations have hosted COMMAND courses including the ABC, California, Kansas, Missouri, Utah, Winnipeg, B.C., Edmonton and Saskatchewan.

 8. If I pass the course, will this ensure I get a license with my athletic commission?